sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-02-rust-mio-tcp-server.markdown

 Token is just a wrapper over `usize`, so simple counter is enough to provide increasing sequence of tokens.
-Once socket is registered with respective token, it is inserted into the hash-map.
+Once socket is registered with respective token, it is inserted into the HashMap.

 ```rust
 let mut counter: usize = 0;